Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 The nest camera is located near Hopper Mountain National Wildlife Refuge in Southern California.
 The nest camera will stream continuously throughout the year.

 “The condor program is a clear example of the strength of public-private partnerships in achieving conservation objectives,” said Dr. Estelle Sandhaus, the Santa Barbara Zoo’s director of conservation and Science.
 “We’re so excited to be streaming again in 2021 with a new condor pair.
 What will the future hold for 594 and 374?
 Only time will tell, and through the support of our Condor Cam partners, we will learn together with viewers all around the world!”

 Nest cameras allow the viewer to see through the eyes of the team trying to save endangered condors in the wild.
 Shown here, a newly hatched condor chick in its nest on Hopper Mountain National Wildlife Refuge.
 Credit: Joseph Brandt/USFWS

-Nest cameras are tools allowing the viewer to see through the eyes of the team trying to save endangered condors in the wild, but also allow you, the viewer, to peek inside the daily life of these iconic birds.
+Nest cameras are tools that allow the viewer to see through the eyes of the team trying to save endangered condors in the wild, but also allow you, the viewer, to peek inside the daily life of these iconic birds.

 The spectacular but endangered California condor is the largest bird in North America.
 These superb gliders travel widely to feed on carcasses of deer, pigs, cattle, sea lions, whales, and other animals.
 Pairs nest in caves high on cliff faces or in giant trees like redwoods or sequoias.
 The wild population fell to just 22 birds in the 1980s, but there are now more than 270 free-flying birds in California, Arizona and Baja California, with another 160 in captivity.
 Lead poisoning remains the primary threat to California condors in the wild, you can learn more about non-lead ammunition here: http://www.huntingwithnonlead.org/ or www.nonleadpartnership.org.

 About the nest